-- (c) Wet Ponds as necessary: Water Quality Volume multiplied by two (2): - i.
-Permanent pool volume below the pond's runout elevation must have a minimum volume of one thousand eight hundred (1,800) cubic feet per contributing acre or equivalent to the volume produced by a 2.5-inch storm event over the pond's contributing area. - ii.
-Ponds must be designed with a minimum three-to-one (3:1) length-to-width ratio to prevent short-circuiting.
-Inlets must be a minimum of seventy-five75 feet (75') from the pond's outlet. - iii.
-The WQV is measured from the top of the permanent pool elevation to the emergency overflow elevation. - (d) MIDS Flexible Treatment Options (FTO) can also be used but follow the sequencing before with: - i.
-FTO #1: - a.
-Achieve at least 0.55 inch volume reduction goal. - b.
-Remove 75 seventy-five percent (75%) of the annual total phosphorus load. - c.
-Options considered and presented shall examine the merits of relocating project elements to address varying soil conditions and other constraints across the site. - ii.
-FTO #2: - a.
-Achieve volume reduction to the maximum extent practicable, as determined by the District. - b.
-Remove 60 sixty percent (60%) of the annual total phosphorus load. - c.
-Options considered and presented shall examine the merits of relocating project elements to address varying soil conditions and other constraints across the site. - iii, FTO #3: - a.
-Off-site mitigation (including banking or cash or treatment on another project, as determined by the District) equivalent to the volume reduction performance goal can be used in areas selected by the District. - (e) Pretreatment must be provided for all filtration practices but is not necessary for wet ponds. - (f) Design and placement of stormwater BMPs willmust be done in accordance with MPCA requirements and are recommended to follow guidance from the Minnesota Stormwater Manual.
+- (g) Wet Ponds as necessary: Water Quality Volume multiplied by two (2): - Permanent pool volume below the pond's runout elevation must have a minimum volume of one thousand eight hundred (1,800) cubic feet per contributing acre or equivalent to the volume produced by a 2.5-inch storm event over the pond's contributing area. - Ponds must be designed with a minimum three-to-one (3:1) length-to-width ratio to prevent short-circuiting.
+Inlets must be a minimum of seventy-five feet (75') from the pond's outlet. - iii.
+The WQV is measured from the top of the permanent pool elevation to the emergency overflow elevation. - (h) MIDS Flexible Treatment Options (FTO) can also be used but follow the sequencing before with:

+i.
+FTO #1:

+- a.
+Achieve at least 0.55 inch volume reduction goal. - Remove seventy-five percent (75%) of the annual total phosphorus load. - c.
+Options considered and presented shall examine the merits of relocating project elements to address varying soil conditions and other constraints across the site.

+ii.
+FTO #2:

+- Achieve volume reduction to the maximum extent practicable, as determined by the District. - Remove sixty percent (60%) of the annual total phosphorus load. - c.
+Options considered and presented shall examine the merits of relocating project elements to address varying soil conditions and other constraints across the site.

+iii.
+FTO #3:

+- a.
+Off-site mitigation (including banking or cash or treatment on another project, as determined by the District) equivalent to the volume reduction performance goal can be used in areas selected by the District. - Pretreatment must be provided for all filtration practices but is not necessary for wet ponds. - (j) Design and placement of stormwater BMPs must be done in accordance with MPCA requirements and are recommended to follow guidance from the Minnesota Stormwater Manual.

-(5) Exceptions:
+(4) Exceptions:

-- (a) Single-family or twin home construction or modification on nonriparian lots outside of the sShoreland dDistrict are exempt from providing permanent water quality treatment. - (g) Trails that provide a 5-five-foot (5') vegetated buffer from prior to reaching a conveyance (i.e. swale, ditch, or curb and gutter) are exempt from providing permanent water quality treatment.
+- (a) Single-family or twin home construction or modification on lots outside of the Shoreland District are exempt from providing permanent water quality treatment. - (b) Trails that provide a five-foot (5') vegetated buffer prior to reaching a conveyance (i.e. swale, ditch, or curb and gutter) are exempt from providing permanent water quality treatment.